KarolineKlan/CSS_Final_Project_Group9/content/network-analysis.md

 <figure>
     <img src="/images/Ecology_assort.png" width="70%" alt="Scraping">
-    <figcaption style="text-align:center;font-style: italic;font-size:smaller;">Figure.
-4: An example of an ecological product and its 10 neighbors. </figcaption>
+    <figcaption style="text-align:center;font-style: italic;font-size:smaller;">An example of an ecological product and its 10 neighbors. </figcaption>
 </figure>
-Figure 4 illustrates how an ecological product is connected to other eco-products, as all its neighbors in this example are also ecological.
+Above image illustrates how an ecological product is connected to other eco-products, as all its neighbors in this example are also ecological.
 Additionally, this demonstrates that many neighbors of this product within the meat category are also in the same category.
 This example supports the conclusions drawn from the assortativity analysis, indicating a general trend in the entire network where items within the same category and eco-products tend to be purchased together.

 # __3. Communities__